 For those who are retro Windows lovers, there is Zorin 9 which gives a perfect clone for Windows 7 users, and then there is Q4OS which is similar to Windows XP in style and functionality.

 Q4OS has the added benefit of being able to support all the older printers and devices that may be hiding in the closet.
 This is a great choice to run older scientific and business applications that have never been updated for recent versions of Windows and Mac.
-There are few other distributions that you might also consider, including Fedora, Linux Mint, and openSUSE.
+There are a few other distributions that you might also consider, including Fedora, Linux Mint, and openSUSE.

-To get started, you need to go the Linux distribution website of your choice.
+To get started, you need to go to the Linux distribution website of your choice.
 Each website will have a download link where you download an ISO disc image.
 These ISOs are free, and they contain the complete operating system.

 Once you have the ISO image, you will either have to burn it to a CD/DVD or copy to a USB drive.
 Many new computers do not have burners, so that means you may need to use the USB option.
 When considering the USB option, remember the following: USB 3.0 can allow for much faster booting, and you will need to burn the image to a USB.
 That just means you will need a specialized program to transform your normal USB into something that can load the operating system at boot up.